 Output: Risk response plan for each risk

-Within this process risk owner, who is responsible for given risk and its risk response, must be identified.
+Within this process the risk owner, who is responsible for a given risk and the associated risk response, must be identified.
 Risk response should be appropriate for the significance of the risk (risk level), cost-effective, realistic and agreed by involved parties.

-Following table presents for each Risk impact level suggested response to be defined:
+For each risk the following table presents the level a suggested response, to be properly defined: